hyperter96/gitlab-operator/doc/installation.md

 ```

 This will delete the Operator's resources, including the running Deployment of the Operator.
 This **will not** delete objects associated with a GitLab instance.

+## Troubleshoot the GitLab Operator

+Troubleshooting the Operator can be found in [troubleshooting.md](troubleshooting.md).